 Udon Kitanoya serves other dishes of udon including the hot ones with soup and donburi too (rice bowls with toppings).
 Various toppings for those include shrimp, curry vegetables, onsen eggs, dashi broth, beef, and more.

-There is lots of seating available either at tables or along a counter.
-The restrooms are located in the basement down a flight of stairs.
+There was lots of seating available either at tables or along a counter.
+The restrooms were located in the basement down a flight of stairs.
 The owner made a short speech and introduced his staff to us.
 I could hear the passion in his voice as he made sure that everyone got their orders correctly that night and how he asked us for constructive feedback on all the dishes.

 I was really grateful to be invited to this tasting at Udon Kitanoya.
-It has been a while since my last tasting and it was nice to see familiar and meet new faces.
+It has been a while since my last tasting, and it was nice to see familiar and meet new faces.
 Thank you, Devon and Leanna, for the invitation!

 FTC Disclaimer: Although I was invited to a complimentary tasting at Udon Kitanoya, the opinions expressed here represent my own and not those of the event hosts or the business.